ZainabMostafa1/Simple_Game_with_JavaScript/README_First.txt

 Note that :-

-1- to open the game click on "game" page icon first.
+1- to open the game click on "index" page icon first.

 2- sounds may not play on chrome browser . if sounds didn't work correctly open the game in another browser.